qmk/qmk_firmware/keyboards/minim/readme.md

 Hardware Supported: minim PCB
 Hardware Availability: [GitHub](https://github.com/matthewdias/minim)

+To reset the keyboard into bootloader mode, press the reset switch on the underside.

 Make example for this keyboard (after setting up your build environment):

     make minim:default